Alma-Ville: Background and recording

 Vince Guaraldi's final three albums, produced under Warner Bros.-Seven Arts, represent a pivotal period in his career following an extended effort to sever ties with Fantasy Records.
 Upon securing a three-album contract with Warner, Guaraldi’s inaugural release, Oh Good Grief!, adhered to the label's directive to revisit and re-record eight of his most prominent Peanuts scores.
 This was succeeded by The Eclectic Vince Guaraldi, a self-produced endeavor in which Guaraldi exercised complete artistic autonomy.
 However, the album was criticized for its lack of focus and artistic overindulgence, resulting in an unfavorable reception from both critics and the public.

 For his third and final Warner release, Alma-Ville, the label enlisted the expertise of renowned jazz trumpeter and arranger Shorty Rogers to assume production responsibilities.
 Rogers' involvement imbued the project with a greater sense of cohesion and refinement, a marked improvement over Guaraldi's prior album.
 Alma-Ville features a balanced repertoire of original compositions and reinterpretations of popular music, including The Beatles' "Eleanor Rigby," which Guaraldi frequently performed in live settings.
 The album’s title track is a reimagining of a composition first introduced in his Jazz Impressions of Black Orpheus (1962).

 The recording process for Alma-Ville was extensive, employing various musicians depending on the stylistic demands of individual tracks.
 Guaraldi collaborated with sidemen such as Eddie Duran, Kelly Bryan, and Al Coster on pieces like the vibrant "Masked Marvel" and a bossa nova arrangement of Duke Pearson's "Cristo Redentor."
-Additionally, Guaraldi recorded with a trio composed of Sebastio Neto, Dom um Ramao, and Rubens Bassini for rhythmically intricate tracks like "Rio from the Air."
+Additionally, Guaraldi recorded with a trio composed of Sebastião Neto, Dom Um Romão, and Rubens Bassini for rhythmically intricate tracks like "Rio from the Air."
 A reunion with longtime collaborators Monty Budwig, Colin Bailey, and Herb Ellis yielded notable contributions, including the re-recorded title track "Alma-Ville" and the track "Detained in San Ysidro."